s-voon/s-voon/README.md

 - 🎓 A recent graduate from Master of Data Science in The University of British Columbia
 - 💼 I have worked as a Data Associate for the past 1+ years
 - ✏️ Co-author of the `autopredictor` Python package
-- 🗻 I enjoy small hike that leads me scenic views
+- 🗻 I enjoy small hike that leads me to scenic views
 - 🐡 I love snorkeling

 ## 🛠️ ToolKit